On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-\begin{remark} We stress that our notion of hyperfree tuples follows \cite[Def.
-2.10]{tent} and it differs from both \cite[p.
-351]{funk1} and \cite[p.
-753]{funk2}.
-In fact, the issue with these latter definitions is that they are introduced at the level of single elements, which creates problems when considering the amalgamation property (we expand on this issue later in Remark \ref{failure_amalgamation}).
+\begin{remark} We point out that our notion of hyperfree tuples follows \cite[Def.
+2.10]{tent} and it differs from both \cite[p.~351]{funk1} and \cite[p.~753]{funk2}.
+In fact, the issue with these latter definitions is that they are introduced at the level of single elements, which creates problems with the amalgamation property.
 We thus stress that generalised $n$-gons are the only concrete examples where we use the full generality of our setting, i.e., where minimal hyperfree extensions are not necessarily one-element extensions but can also consist of longer tuples.
-In particular, we have that an extension $A\oleq B\in \mathcal{K}$ is minimal if $B\setminus A=\{c\}$ is a single element incident to at most one element from $A$, or if $B\setminus A$ is a clean arc.
+In particular, an extension $A\oleq B\in \mathcal{K}$ is minimal if $B\setminus A=\{c\}$ is a single element incident to at most one element from $A$, or if $B\setminus A$ is a clean arc.

 To see that clean arcs form minimal extensions, notice that if $A\oleq B$ and $B\setminus A$ is a clean arc $\bar{c}$, then given $A\subsetneq C\subseteq B$ we have that every element in $B\setminus C$ is incident to two elements from $B$, but the clean arc $\bar{c}$ is not fully included in $B\setminus C$.
 This shows that $C\noleq B$ and proves that clean arcs form minimal extensions.